A place will express itself through the human being just as it does through its wild flowers. – Lawrence Durrell

 A Family Adventure

 You can expand your child’s experience of worship by choosing a Sunday when she/he will stay with you throughout the entire service.
 You might want to make a packet of paper on which your child can draw during the worship experience.
 As the service progresses, you can prompt particular drawings by questions such as “How do we show our concern and good wishes for people in our community?”
 “What do you see in the room that is special to being a Unitarian Universalist?”
 “What does it feel like to have a whole group of people singing together?”

 You may like to sit on an aisle in case your child wishes to exit during the sermon – it’s hard to sit still through a long talk that doesn’t mean much to you!
 (Although playing silent games such as tic tac toe can help.)

 Explore worship in the congregational setting as an aspect of family faith development.
 For further information about family faith development at home and family devotional and worship time, this link to the Unitarian Universalist Association will give you resources to use for all ages.
 The UUA website also offers resources on Whole Family living that includes both home and worship.
-Also on the Unitarian Universalist Association website, Rev. Greg Ward writes about the value of and strategies for creating intergenerational worship.
+Rev. Greg Ward writes about the value of and strategies for creating intergenerational worship.

 Today, the children heard a version of the traditional Chinese story, “The Empty Pot.”
 Find this story on the Tapestry of Faith website.
 Or, read the version by Elaine Lindy on the website Whootie Owl’s Stories to Grow By.
 This searchable site has many more stories from a variety of cultural traditions, along with resources for using stories and storytelling in teaching.
 The Empty Pot by Demi (New York: Henry Holt, 1990) provides another version of the tale.